mabel-dev/opteryx/docs/SQL Reference/Working with SQL/20 Working with Lists.md

 Lists have the following limitations

-- Statements cannot ORDER BY a list column
+- Statements cannot `ORDER BY` a list column
-- Statements cannot contain DISTINCT and JOIN when the tables include list columns
+- Statements cannot contain `DISTINCT` and `JOIN` when the relations include list columns
 - Lists cannot be used in comparisons

 !!! note